 - Remove and empty the bowl or jar once there are several dead flies present.

 - Repeat this treatment until you are no longer finding flies in the bowl or jar.

 5. Using Fans

-This remedy is very simple and effective yet you will see best results when it is used in combination of another home remedy treatment.
+Notes: This remedy is very simple and effective yet you will see the best results when it is used in combination with another home remedy treatment.

 6. Sprinkling Catnip

 The strong scent of catnip will make cats and flies go crazy.
 While felines love this strongly scented herb, flies detest it.
 As a matter of fact, in a 2006 study, it was shown that catnip provides up to 95% protection against stable flies and up to 75% protection against house flies.
 Catnip discourages the flies from laying their eggs when used in high concentrations.